 Often, couples will sit next to each other in a restaurant instead of in front of their partner so that they can be closer.

 It is quite normal for Brazilians to be late, especially for parties.
 However, that’s not the case for formal appointments, such as job interviews.

-For instance, if you are invited to a party that begins at 9 PM, don’t weird out when you see locals arriving around 10.30 PM.
+For instance, if you are invited to a party that begins at 9 PM, don’t freak out when you see locals arriving around 10.30 PM.